robbaran/DataSciJHUCourse3Project/README.md

   DateDownloaded <- Sys.Date()
   unzip('smartphone.zip')
   ```
-* df.txt is a data.frame with 10,299 observations of 69 variables.
-    * Each observation consists of a subject noted by 'subject_id', 66 various measurements from the subject's smartphone's accelerometer, and a label indicating the activity in which the subject was engaged during the measurements (denoted by 'activity' and 'activity_code').
+### Same Columns
+* df.txt and aggdf.txt both have 68 columns whose names are listed in 'modified_features.txt'.
+  * The 1st column displays the subject_id, which is the identifier of a particular test subject for a measurement.
-    * The 66 measurements in df are a subset of the total 561 measurements available from the data source, corresponding to only the mean values or standard deviations of measurements.
-These are noted with 'mean()' and std()', respectively, in the files features.txt and features_info.txt.
+  * The 2nd through 67th columns display 66 measurements, corresponding to only the mean() and std() values of the original 561 features in the total dataset.
+  * The last and 68th column displays the name of the activity in which the subject was engaged during a test.
+### Different Rows

-* aggdf.txt is a data.frame with 180 observations of 68 variables.
+* df.txt and aggdf.txt represent different observations
-    * The first two columns of aggdf denote an activity and subject_id and the last 66 columns correspond to smartphone measurements as mentiond above in the description of df.
+    * df.txt contains all 10,299 observations of the measurements and labels.
-    * Each observation in aggdf denotes the mean measurement value of each measurement for a given activity and subject.
-    * There are (30 x 6) = 180 observations because the data contain measurements from 30 subjects engaging in 6 activities.
+    * aggdf.txt contains 180 rows, each of which contains the mean value of each of the 66 measurements for a given activity and subject.
+There are (30 x 6) = 180 observations because the data contain measurements from 30 subjects engaging in 6 activities.